scarlatti/roseingrave/README.md

 Each field under `"commentFields"` has the following meaning:

-- `"notes"`: The right-most column, where notes can be left on any of the headers or bars.
+- `"notes"`: The title of the right-most column, where notes can be left on any of the headers or bars.
+- `"supplementalSources"`: In a piece sheet, the title of a column after `"notes"` that lists all the supplemental sources, if any.
-- `"comments"`: A single row below the bars section, where source-specific comments may be left.
+- `"comments"`: The title of a single row below the bars section, where source-specific comments may be left.
-- `"summary"`: In the master spreadsheet, a column for each source for a summary of all the volunteer inputs.
+- `"summary"`: In the master spreadsheet, the title of a column for each source for a summary of all the volunteer inputs.

 Each field under `"values"` has the following meaning: